What Is Vibe Coding? The No-BS Guide for 2026

 Technical debt adds up

-AI-generated code tends to go brute-force — it solves the immediate problem but ignores modularity, query optimization, and scalability.
+AI-generated code tends to go brute-force.
+It solves the immediate problem but ignores modularity, query optimization, and scalability.
 What looks clean in a chat window can cost real money in cloud compute when the user count grows.

 - You're prototyping or building an MVP